Job Description - Director, Center for Public Policy and Political Studies Description View created on 08/22/2014

 Essential duties and responsibilities include the following.
 Other duties may be assigned.

-Coordinates and cooperates with the ACC CPPPS Nonprofit Corporation on their meetings, operations and fundraising activities to support the Center.
+Coordinates and cooperates with the ACC Center for Public Policy and Political Studies Nonprofit Corporation on their meetings, operations and fundraising activities to support the Center.

-Serves as a member of the Center''s Advisory Board and assists this body in its oversight and review of the Center''s operations and budget.
+Serves as a member of the Center''s Executive Board and assists this body in its oversight and review of the Center''s operations and budget.

-Facilitates the creation and operation of an Interdisciplinary Team to oversee projects and integrate faculty and students from as many disciplines as possible into appropriate projects to explore issues of public policy and that may encourage Civic Engagement.
+Facilitates the operation of the Faculty Advisory Committee to oversee projects and integrate faculty and students from as many disciplines as possible into appropriate projects to explore issues of public policy.

-Participates in the hiring of full time and part time staff of the Center for PPPS; makes work assignments, supervises and evaluates staff.
+Participates in the hiring of full time and part time staff of the Center for Public Policy and Political Studies; makes work assignments, supervises and evaluates staff.

 Fosters the development of hosted faculty projects on public policy issues, including securing support for grants and stipends for faculty projects.